Using the Hypotonus – Getting from A to B has never been easier

 No these are not chairs for the workers to sit on during smoko, but rather a support product that holds the mesh / bar both of fiberglass (which we can supply by the mile load) and iron in place, thus allowing the slab on the bottom of the tunnel to be poured in a more efficient and stronger fashion.
 The fiberglass rods in the concrete make the slab stronger, and they are held in place by the chairs.
 Think about it… the tunnel is built coming up from a concrete slab that is poured on the floor of the bored tunnel.
 So the bottom slab contributes to the support of the weight of the external tunnel walls and roof, which in-turn supports the weight of hundreds of millions of tonnes of earth and water.
 It is a no-brainer to make the slab on the bottom as strong as possible, and using a few thousands of these little plastic contraptions

-The reinforcements in the slab are held exactly where designed allowing a stronger overall slab with the outside world having less chance of penetrating the underground / underwater tunnel.
+The reinforcements in the slab are held exactly where designed allowing a stronger overall slab with the outside world having less chance of penetrating the underground / underwater tunnel upon building them.

 Does anyone, say over the age of 40 remember, up until around 1997, that man couldn’t venture down to see the wreck of the Titanic first hand?
 This was because the technology of the time couldn’t keep the water out of the submarine that was being forced through the walls due to the pressure of deep water submersion.
 Eventually, engineers worked out how to make submersible craft as small and compact as possible, with different materials to the standard iron and steel that submarines had always been made of.